 The EAS forum features periodic online discussions of topics relating American Studies, public scholarship, and teaching.
 Suggestions for forum topics are welcomed.

 Other ASA Publications.
-The ASA now publishes the Directory of Graduate Programs in American Studies and the Guide for Reviewing American Studies Programs and Departments.
+The ASA now publishes the Guide for Reviewing American Studies Programs and Departments.
 The ASA has recently published Locating American Studies (JHU Press), an anthology of essays from the first fifty years of American Quarterly, and the 3 volume Encyclopedia of American Studies.
 The ASA has also established a publication series of special thematic issues of American Quarterly including Legal Borderlands and Technology and American Culture.

 Electronic Projects and Publications.
 The ASA offers, through Project Muse (http://muse.jhu.edu/journals/american_quarterly/), online access to American Quarterly.
 The ASA also offers members free online access to the Encyclopedia of American Studies Online (http://eas-ref.press.jhu.edu/) and the annual meeting program.

 Scheduled Meetings.
 Future annual meeting sites include: November 21-24, 2013, Washington, DC; November 6-9, 2014, Los Angeles, CA; and October 8-11, 2015, Toronto, Canada.